Sociology professor inspires next generation of researchers

 One of HERC’s studies focuses on the well-being of students on campus.

 “The experience of being a student of color or a student who might experience food insecurity,” said Dr. Sherman-Wilkins.
-“Dealing with all these different stressors that a disproportionate number of our students historically exclude groups experience.
+“Dealing with all these different stressors that a disproportionate number of our historically excluded groups experience.
 How does that impact their health and well-being?”

 Kayla Curry is a senior at MSU and is a member of HERC.

-“Finding out what resources or policy changes the university could enact in order to help students that might be struggling,” said Curry.
+“Right now, we are working on creating the survey and then recruiting students to take the survey,” she said.
+“To find out what resources or policy changes the university could enact in order to help students that might be struggling.”

-This is one of four papers HERC will present at the Midwest Sociological Society in Chicago.
-The other studies focus on sleep patterns across race, physical activity across race, ethnicity, gender and class, and social integration and health in older adults.
+This is one of four research papers HERC will present at the Midwest Sociological Society in Chicago in April.
+The other studies focus on sleep patterns across race; physical activity across race, ethnicity, gender and class; and social integration and health in older adults.

 Studying health is a topic Dr. Sherman-Wilkins says is even more important during the COVID-19 pandemic.

-“If you look at the data, it’s pretty clear that communities of color are more likely to get sick with COVID-19,” said Dr.Sherman-Wilkins.
+“If you look at the data, it’s pretty clear that communities of color are more likely to get sick with COVID-19,” he said.
 “When they do get sick, they have more severe illness, and unfortunately, they are more likely to die of COVID-19.
 So, it’s been a real public health crisis.”

 Dr. Sherman-Wilkins says it’s also important to consider how communities of color find healing and strength through resilience and community while continuing to push for long-lasting results on a greater scale.